 To facilitate the production of national estimates, discharge weights are provided, along with information necessary to calculate the variance of estimates.
+More information on using the discharge weights for generating national estimates and studying trends is provided under How to Use the NIS for Data Analysis.

 Detailed information on the design of the NIS prior to 2006 is available in the year-specific reports on Design of the Nationwide Inpatient Sample found on the NIS Related Reports page on the HCUP-US Web site.
 Detailed information on the design of the NIS from 2006-2012 is available in the NIS Introduction for each year on the NIS Database Documentation - Archive page on the HCUP-US Web site.